capactio/capact/README.md

 This project uses the [quicktype](https://github.com/quicktype/quicktype) library, which improves development by generating Go code from the [JSON Schemas](ocf-spec/0.0.1/schema).

 Each time the specification is changed you can regenerate the Go struct.
-To do this, execute the following command:
+To do this, execute:
 ```bash
 make gen-go-api
 ```

-To generate the Go structs for a specific OCF version, execute the following command:
+To generate the Go structs for a specific OCF version, execute:
 ```bash
 OCF_VERSION={VERSION} make gen-go-api
 ```